HyperionU/nota-set/ss10/wwi.md

 # ***Nota-Set***
 ## Socials 10 - World War I (1914-1918)
 ## **Introduction**

-World War 1 was a major conflict that took place from 1914 to 1918.
-It involved many countries and was primarily fought in Europe.
-The war was caused by various factors like nationalism and alliances.
-Trench warfare and new weapons made it a brutal and deadly conflict.
-Battles like the Somme and Verdun had significant impacts.
-The war led to the downfall of empires and brought about social and political changes, including the Russian Revolution.
-The United States joined the war in 1917, and it ended in 1918 with an armistice and the Treaty of Versailles in 1919.
-World War 1 caused immense loss of life, reshaped boundaries, and set the stage for future conflicts and geopolitical changes.
+World War I, also known as the Great War, was a major conflict that took place from 1914 to 1918.
+Canada, as part of the British Empire, joined the war when Britain declared war on Germany.
+Many Canadians volunteered to fight, believing it was their duty to defend the British Empire.

+Canadian soldiers participated in significant battles like Ypres, the Somme, and Vimy Ridge.
+The war was characterized by harsh trench warfare and resulted in heavy casualties.
+Canadians achieved a notable victory at Vimy Ridge in 1917, but the cost in lives was high.

+Life on the front lines was challenging and dangerous, with soldiers facing constant shelling and diseases.
+The war had a profound impact on Canada, shaping its identity and leading to social changes such as increased rights for women.

+The war ended in 1918 when Germany surrendered, and the armistice was signed on November 11.
+World War I is remembered in Canada as a time of sacrifice and bravery.
+It had a lasting impact on the nation and is an important part of its history.

 ---